 Definition of Poverty:

-Poverty comes with two different concepts, the absolute and the relative poverty.
-The absolute poverty is associated with the income that is necessary to sustain any minimum standard of life.
+Poverty comes with two different concepts, absolute and relative poverty.
+Absolute poverty is associated with the income that is necessary to sustain any minimum standard of life.
 This poverty line income is used to determine if the person is poor or not.
-One approach to measuring the poverty is the basic needs approach.
-This approach looks into the political, social, economic and cultural needs.
+One approach to measuring poverty is the basic needs approach.
+This approach looks into the political, social, economic, and cultural needs.
 To meet the minimum standards, it is necessary that all the basic needs of the person be satisfied.

 Poverty According to Islam: